spatialthoughts/qgis-tutorials/source/docs/basic_vector_styling.rst

       will be maximum variance between individual classes and least variance within each class.
-    - Standard Deviation - This method will calculate the mean of the data, and create classes based on standard eviation from the mean.
+    - Standard Deviation - This method will calculate the mean of the data, and create classes based on standard deviation from the mean.
     - Pretty Breaks - This is based on the statistical package R’s pretty algorithm.
 It is a bit complex, but the `pretty` in the name means it creates class boundaries that are round numbers.